jedwards1211/babel-plugin-meteor-imports/README.md

 # babel-plugin-meteor-imports

 Simple Babel plugin that allows you to import from Meteor packages in code that isn't processed by isobuild.
+(But it assumes you've loaded the packages by requiring `boot.js` from `.meteor/local/build/programs/server`.)

 For example, it transforms:
 ```es6